Website Contact: Paul Turner, Editor (01256 381269 or email HERE) Ellisfield.Org.Uk: Ellisfield’s Community Website

 Tel: 01256 322 207

-The manifestos of all the major parties can be viewed by clicking on the party name below:
+The 2017 manifestos (when available) of all the major parties can be viewed by clicking on the party name below:

 There are 10 (yes, ten!)
 MEPs representing the South East of England.
 The results of the 2014 EU election on May 22, 2014 was as follows (only the parties that actually gained seats are listed):